 (December 28, 1967)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* quotes and statements on being an artist in life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-68 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+68.

 - I am in the void.
 Nothing to hang on to.